fbpx

 I’ll never forget when Chris Magryta, M.D., my friend and the brilliant integrative pediatrician told me about this research.
 It’s drop-your-jaw, fall-off-your-chair kind of info for us doctors.
 To be able to change the genetic expression of the offspring was just remarkable.
 Epigenetics gives us a HUGE bag of hope for all children.
 We can start where we are and make great headway.

-Using epigenetics in pediatrics
+Using Epigenetics in Pediatrics

 I take epigenetics into account with every child I am seeing, even those with underlying genetic changes.
 For example, a child with Down syndrome has an extra copy of the 21st chromosome.
 This mutation is fixed and will result in certain cognitive and physical changes.
 The anatomy of their ear canals, Eustachian tubes, nasal passages, palate, and back of the mouth may be smaller than that of a child who does not have trisomy 21.
 This smaller anatomy puts them at a higher risk for issues such as recurrent ear infections and sleep apnea.